nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Platform

 A platform refers to a site or avenue in which a job listing has been publicized.

 Some of the more well known platforms are Linkedin, Indeed, etc.
 - A platform must have a name.
 - A platform's name must contain only alphanumeric characters.
 - Platforms in the same listing cannot have identical names (**no duplicates**).
 - Can be managed individually as a whole list in each job listing.

 ### Commands

 There are various commands available in GoodMatch which will allow users to manage listings, applicants and platforms.

 These commands will be discussed in the following sections.

 ---

 ## **Features**
-Here is a list of GM features, click on them to jump to the section!
+Here is a list of GoodMatch features, click on them to jump to the section!
 Each section describes a command that you can execute in GoodMatch to keep track of your job listings.

 1.  [`help`](#viewing-help--help)
 2.  [`view`](#viewing-all-job-listings--view)